boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

    This YANG module uses groupings from other YANG modules that define nodes that may be considered sensitive or vulnerable in network environments.
-Refer to {{Section 5.3 of !I-D.ietf-netconf-tls-client-server}} for information as to which nodes may be considered sensitive or vulnerable in network environments.
+Refer to {{Section 5.3 of !RFC9645.}} for information as to which nodes may be considered sensitive or vulnerable in network environments.

 # IANA Considerations